 1. Listening to Employees

-Changes are successful when they are fully implemented and embraced in an organization.
-Auditing performance ensures that the change is taking place and that the business is realizing the full benefit of the new improvement.
+Changes are successful when they are fully implemented and the organization embraces them.
+Auditing performance ensures that the change is taking place and the business is realizing full benefits from the new improvement.

-The way you audit compliance will be very specific to the change you are introducing.
-The project team can define what these new processes, systems and roles look like and can specify the key metrics that will be measured after implementation.
+The way you audit compliance is specific to the change you introduce.
+The project team can define what these new processes, systems and roles look like and specify the key metrics to measure after implementation.
 Methods for measuring compliance include:

-How often the “old way of doing things” is still used
+How often employees still use "the old way of doing things"

 3. Analyzing Effectiveness

-Simply doing change management activities is not enough.
+Simply conducting change management activities is not enough.
 You must evaluate the results of these activities, diagnose gaps, and implement corrective action.
-When asked what criteria they were using to measure change management effectiveness on their projects, participants in a recent Prosci research study listed:
+When asked what criteria they use to measure change management effectiveness on projects, participants in a recent Prosci research study listed: